input-output-hk/shelley-testnet/docs/stake_pool_operator_how_to.md

 ./createAddress.sh account | tee stakepool_owner_account.txt
 ```

 The script returns your cryptographic keys and an address of type account.
-We are saving them in the file stakepool<sub>owner</sub><sub>account.txt</sub> **IT IS EXTREMELY IMPORTANT THAT YOU SAVE YOUR KEYS FOR FUTURE USE**
+We are saving them in the file stakepool\_owner\_account.txt **IT IS EXTREMELY IMPORTANT THAT YOU SAVE YOUR KEYS FOR FUTURE USE**

 ```sh
 PRIVATE_KEY_SK: ed25519e_sk1lq2zcyms6exxan0xx2gufjt2hdgsxmytgv5fl7nd4agzc89e6eympdwrhc2e59zkhqrpp3gnc4cfp5kf9xqufr9kn7ddl5uvtdsr84q5rg3ge